 What to ask: Find out whether the technology is/ has always been housed on the cloud.
 If it hasn’t been, make sure that customer reviews reflect the provider’s ability to support a cloud-based technology.
 Many legacy transportation management systems have not had smooth transitions to a SaaS cloud-based model.

 - • Biased in favor of one carrier or 3PL

 What to ask: Ask whether the technology is owned by a carrier or 3PL.
 If it is, determine whether you will be able to add all of your negotiated carrier rates to be viewed side-by-side in the technology.
 Many TMSs owned by a carrier or 3PL have preferred rates which could detract from your savings.
 Remember, a TMS should give you an agnostic way to find the best carrier rates.

 What to ask: Ask to see some customer references before deciding on a TMS.
 If the TMS provider cannot show you any customer case studies or videos, that should be a red flag.
 Check out technology review sites like Capterra and Gartner Peer Insights for unbiased reviews from real customers.

-So, what is a TMS?
+So, what is a Transportation Management System?

 A TMS is a tool that any size company can use to improve the efficiency of their shipping processes.
 TMSs like Kuebix TMS help companies capitalize on supply chain opportunities through visibility, control and the use of predictive analytics.
 Kuebix TMS allows all supply chain stakeholders to collaborate on a single platform.
 Actionable analytics and detailed tracking information help to improve customer service.
 And since Kuebix is built on the latest cloud technology, it can be implemented quickly so that any company can begin seeing rapid ROI.

 In conclusion, to learn about Kuebix TMS visit here.